-Mr. David McGlinchey oversees Woodwell Climate Research Center’s partnerships and policy outreach.
-As a part of his work, he regularly engages congressional climate leaders in Washington, D.C., and has represented the Woodwell Center at UN Climate Change Conferences in Marrakesh, Morocco; Bonn, Germany; and Madrid, Spain.
+Mr. David McGlinchey leads Woodwell Climate Research Center’s policy and government relations work.
+He regularly engages congressional climate leaders in Washington, DC, and has represented the Woodwell Center at UN Climate Change Conferences in Marrakesh, Morocco; Bonn, Germany; Madrid, Spain; and Glasgow, Scotland.
 He has also accompanied Woodwell scientists into the field, from a permafrost monitoring station in interior Alaska to the Tanguro research station on the southern edge of the Amazon.

 He is a journalist and lawyer, and before joining Woodwell he worked on communications and government relations for global biotechnology company Novozymes.
 Prior to that, he served as the director of communications and marketing for the Manomet Center for Conservation Sciences.